Version Python notebooks with Git

 marimo eliminates large Git merge conflicts and CI/CD challenges in Python notebooks by storing everything as clean Python files instead of JSON.

-Instead of complex JSON files that mix code, metadata, and outputs, marimo stores everything as clean Python files.
+Instead of complex JSON files that mix code, metadata, and outputs, marimo are stored as .py files.
 This simple change transforms notebook development from a Git nightmare into a smooth, collaborative experience.

 Why Git is better with marimo